jeffemandel/storecert/README.md

 This will grab the certs, decrypt, and write them to the directory.
 It also outputs the cert in DER format in case you need this to import into a keystore.

 Note that there is nothing about this that couldn't be done with scp, but it is probably a more secure approach.
+The program has been tested on Ubuntu 16.04 and MacOS 10.11.
+It isn't very tolerant of errors.